aws-solutions-library-samples/guidance-for-multi-cluster-application-management-with-karmada-and-amazon-eks/IMPLEMENTATION_GUIDE.md

 --force
 ```

-  1. Create the configuration for a storage class for the EBS storage.
+  d.
+Create the configuration for a storage class for the EBS storage.

 ```bash
 cat > ebs-sc.yaml <<EOF